antrea-io/antrea/CONTRIBUTING.md

 A `kind/documentation` label categorizes issue or PR as related to a documentation.

-To create a documentation issue:
+To create a documentation issue or PR:

-* label your issue with `kind/documentation`
+* label your issue or PR with `kind/documentation`
 * title the issue with a short description of what you are documenting
-* provide a brief summary in the issue body of what you are documenting.
+* provide a brief summary in the issue or PR body of what you are documenting.
 In some cases, it might be useful to include a checklist of changed documentation files to indicate your progress.